ebrahimfeghhi/transformers_with_dietcorp/README.md

 3. **Train the models**
    Run the Python scripts in `./scripts/`:
-   - `train_model.py` – trains the original GRU-based baseline algorithm
+   - `train_gru.py` – trains the original GRU-based baseline algorithm
    - `train_full.py` – trains the Transformer-based model
-   - `train_memo.py` – performs MEMO test-time adaptation on a pretrained Transformer
+   - `train_memo.py` – performs MEMO style test-time adaptation on a pretrained Transformer
+   - `train_mae.py` – trains a masked autoencoder to predict masked tokens

 4. **Evaluate with an N-gram language model**
    Use the notebooks in `./src/neural_decoder/`:
    - `n_gram_lm.ipynb`
    - `n_gram_lm_memo.ipynb`

 5. **Submit predictions**
    Upload the generated `.txt` files to EvalAI for test-set WER: